dijasila/GPAW/doc/documentation/electrodynamics/qsfdtd.rst

 -------------------------------------------
 This example calculates the photoabsorption spectrum of a nanosphere that has a diameter of 10 nm, and compares the result with analytical Mie scattering limit.
-The QSFDTD is implemented in a specific Poisson solver.
-The real-space grid is defined when initializing the FDTDPoissonSolver, and the actual time propagation is embedded in the :ref:`timepropagation` routine.
+It shows the easiest way to run electrodynamics simulations usin * QSFDTD * class:

 .. literalinclude:: gold_nanosphere_calculate.py

+QSFDTD generates a dummy quantum system that is treated using GPAW in *qsfdtd.ground_state*.
+One can pass the GPAW arguments, like *xc* or *nbands*, to this function: in the example script one empty KS-orbital was included (*nbands* =1) because GPAW needs to propagate something.
+Similarly, the arguments for TDDFT (such as *propagator*) can be passed to *time_propagation* method.

-Note that one empty KS-orbital was included in the calculation, because GPAW needs to propagate something.
-Another peculiar thing is the dummy quantum system, which is implemented to simplify the creation of the double grid.
-Furthermore, the permittivity was initialized as PermittivityPlus, where Plus indicates that a renormalizing Lorentzian term is included; this extra term brings the static limit to vacuum value, i.e., :math:`\epsilon(\omega=0)=\epsilon_0`, see Ref. \ [#Sakko]_ for detailed explanation.
+Note that the permittivity was initialized as PermittivityPlus, where Plus indicates that a renormalizing Lorentzian term is included; this extra term brings the static limit to vacuum value, i.e., :math:`\epsilon(\omega=0)=\epsilon_0`, see Ref. \ [#Sakko]_ for detailed explanation.

 The above script generates the photoabsorption spectrum and compares it with analytical formula of the Mie theory: